Supplemental life insurance

 Supplemental life insurance has its upsides.
 It’s convenient, cheap and most people can get insured without taking a medical exam.
 But it’s tied to your job and comes with a few caveats.

-It’s a good idea to bulk up your life insurance coverage by comparing providers and purchasing a policy on your own.
+It’s a good idea to bulk up your life insurance coverage by comparing insurers and purchasing a policy on your own.
 That way, if you leave your job, you’ll still be protected.

 Frequently asked questions